devchallenges-io/curriculum/4-frontend-libaries/challenges/group_1/5-recipe-page.md

   - On the Recipe detail page, users should see category, area, ingredients and instructions.
   - Deploy the solution and submit Repository URL and Demo URL.
 seo:
-  title: "Recipe page - HomeChef"
+  title: "Recipe page - HomeChef | Frontend, React project"
   description: "In this challenge, you will work with an API to build a Recipe Page/Application.
-This will require you to understand the API and make multiple API calls to complete the challenge."
+This will require you to understand the API and make multiple API calls to complete the challenge.
+This project is great for working with Front-end libraries like React, Vue,..."
   keywords:
     - "recipe page"
     - "API integration"